Nutanix Cloud Clusters

 AWS Security Groups

-With AWS security groups, you can limit access to the AWS CVMs, AHV host, and UVMs only from your on-premises management network and CVMs.
-You can control replication from on-premises to AWS down to the port level, and you can easily migrate workloads because replication software is embedded in the CVMs on both ends.
+With AWS security groups, you can limit access to the AWS CVMs, AHV host, and guest VMs to only allow traffic from your on-premises management network and CVMs.
+You can control replication from on-premises to AWS down to the port level, and you can easily migrate workloads because the replication software is embedded in the CVMs at both ends.
+AOS 6.7 and later versions support custom AWS security groups, which provide additional flexibility so that AWS security groups can apply to the VPC domain and at the cluster and subnet levels.

 You can use this tag to protect multiple clusters in the same VPC.